-How much water do weed plants need and how often should I water my weed plant?
-These are questions we receive quite often from novice growers.
-Time to write a blog about it!
+How much water do weed plants need daily and how often should I water my weed plant?
+These are questions we often receive from starting and aspiring growers.

 How much and how often do I have to water my cannabis plant?

 How often and how much water you have to give to your cannabis plant is usually hard to describe.
 It isn't an exact science.
-Autoflower strains generally need less water and can handle a mistake in watering more easily compared to feminized strains.
+Autoflower seeds generally need less water and can handle a mistake or two more easily when compared to feminized seeds.

 The size of the pot

 The weed plant pot size ultimately determines how often you have to water your weed plant.
 A large pot with soil dries out much less quickly than a smaller pot with soil, so you will have to water weed plants more often to prevent dehydration.
 It is important that you regularly feel the earth to see if it is damp enough.